codymlewis/SecOpt/README.md

 # Mitigation of Gradient Inversion Attacks in Federated Learning with Private Adaptive Optimization

 Code repository for all experiments for our namesake paper.
-To appear in [ICDCS 2024](https://icdcs2024.icdcs.org/).
+Which appeared in [ICDCS 2024](https://icdcs2024.icdcs.org/): https://ieeexplore.ieee.org/document/10631001.

 ## Abstract